callerobertsson/gotools/README.md

 I have tested them on Mac OS and Arch Linux but there might be problems running them on Windows.

+## chkpath

+Iterates the PATH variable and checks if each path is readable, a directory, and contains executable files.

+## ghich

+Searches the path to find first (default) or all (-a) occurences of an executable file like the `which` linux command.
+Reports inconcistencies in the path as a bonus.

 ## gohuman

 Command line tool for converting long numbers (int64) to human readable